Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/Object.md

 ### Description:
 It shows the FPS (frame per second).
-It uses glfwGetTime(), the Game::deltaTime is not good here, because it is multiplided with Game::timeScale.
+It uses glfwGetTime(), the Time::deltaTime is not good here, because it is multiplided with Time::timeScale.

 ### Header:
 ```cpp